linkfluence/radarly-py/docs/officialdoc/architecture/searchparameter.rst

 Searching in the API
 ~~~~~~~~~~~~~~~~~~~~~

-The Radarly Search API allows queries against the documents of your project.
+The Radarly Search API allows to run queries against the documents of your project.

 Standard Query Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^